JB63134/bash_ct/README.md

 * Focuses on name collisions, not full resolution tracing
 * External commands are reported only as presence indicators
-* Does not perform a full $PATH scan thus avoids excessive noise and avoids misleading conflicts caused by PATH precedence
+* Does not perform a full $PATH scan thus avoids excessive noise and misleading conflicts caused by PATH precedence

 ---